 On the internet, there are many discussions about trading systems, some of them also providing open source codes as examples.
 What I noticed is that, quite often, people think that trading systems are sets of very complex rules that only computers, machines or algos can discover.

-So it seems that trading systems are a very complex idea made true only because there is a machine discovering these setups or these hidden orders in the markets, and another common idea is that a trading system to be considered robust needs to perform well on every time-frame and every market.
+This plays a role in the spreading of the idea that trading systems are very complex, first because there is a machine that can identify setups and hidden orders in the markets, and second because of the general idea that, in order to be considered robust, a trading system needs to perform well on every time-frame and on every market.

-You don’t really need computers to discover this.
-Or maybe you’ll need to read the markets, but the idea itself is simple if I’m explaining it to a kid he or she is able to replicate it very easily, so don’t be afraid of trading systems because they are not really something where you depend on the machine’s wisdom because there is no machine wisdom.
+As you can see, you don’t really need computers to discover this.
+Maybe you’ll need one to read the markets, but the idea is so simple that I could explain it to a kid and he or she would be able to apply it very easily.

-This is it for today, ciao from Andrea Unger see you next time.
+That’s all guys, ciao from Andrea Unger!
+See you next time.